flybywiresim/docs/docs/simbridge/autostart.md

 ## Task Manager
-- You may encounter issues with closing SimBridge in normal circumstance and thus you can kill the `fbw-simbridge.exe` process in Task Manager
+- If you encounter issues when closing SimBridge normally, you can kill the `fbw-simbridge.exe` process in Task Manager.
 ![task manager stop](assets/simbridge/simbridge_stop_tm.png)